walmartlabs/thorax/README.md

       "backbone": "1.0.0"
     }

+Note that either jQuery or Zepto is required, but not both.

 ### cdnjs

 Thorax is available on [cdnjs](http://cdnjs.com/), each build includes jQuery 1.9.0 (or Zepto 1.0.0rc1 on mobile), Backbone 0.9.9, Underscore 1.4.2 and Handlebars 1.0.0rc6.